Sabatier principle

-The Sabatier principle is a qualitative concept in chemical heterogeneous catalysis named after the French chemist Paul Sabatier.
-It states that the interactions between the catalyst and the substrate should be "just right"; that is, neither too strong nor too weak.
+In chemistry, the Sabatier principle is a qualitative concept in heterogeneous catalysis named after the French chemist Paul Sabatier.
+It states that the interactions between the catalyst and the reactants should be "just right"; that is, neither too strong nor too weak.
 If the interaction is too weak, the molecule will fail to bind to the catalyst and no reaction will take place.
 On the other hand, if the interaction is too strong, the product fails to dissociate.

 The principle can be shown graphically by plotting the reaction rate against a property such as the heat of adsorption of the reactant by the catalyst.
 Such plots pass through a maximum, looking roughly like a triangle or an inverted parabola, and are called volcano plots because of their shape.
 Analogous three-dimensional plots can also be built against two different properties, such as the heats of adsorption of the two reactants for a two-component reaction.
 In that case the plot is generally shown as a contour plot and is called a volcano surface.
 Volcano plots were introduced by Balandin.